raphael-jms/micro-orbiting/README.md

 - [ ] Find a solution to the jump of the angle for the MPC

 - [ ] Add normalization of the error again?
+- [ ] Remove option for no trajectory tracking

 - [x] how to load trajectories?